Fatema0901/Consumption-and-Investment/README.md

-Repository for Consumption and Investment class, Fall 2025.
+Repository for Consumption and Investment Dynamics class, Fall 2025.